EarlArugay/EM-Waveguide-Antenna-Compendium-Theory-Design-and-Pattern/README.md

 #### Propagation Pattern
 ![5-Element Yagi-Uda Antenna (Folded Dipole))](Types_of_Antenna/3-Element-Yagi-Uda-Antenna-Folded-Dipole-Pattern.png)

-Figure 1.4: 5-Element Yagi-Uda Antenna (Folded Dipole) Propagation Pattern.*
+*Figure 1.36: 5-Element Yagi-Uda Antenna (Folded Dipole) Propagation Pattern.*
 Adding more directors significantly changes the 2D polar plot compared to the 3-element version.
 - Narrower Main Lobe: The "nose" of the pattern is much sharper and longer.
 This means the antenna is more sensitive but must be aimed more accurately at the target.
 - Higher Gain: Because the energy is concentrated into a smaller area, the signal strength in that specific direction is much higher.